Rock It With Technology

 X-Ray Vision For The App Store.

 What if we told you that nobody in the world knows as much as we do about the number of downloads and the revenue generated by every single product on the App Store?
 This superpower has a name: Crystal.
-Every hour we collect raw data for more than 100,000 apps in 50+ countries.
+We process data for hundreds of thousands of apps in all countries on an hourly basis.
 We then convert that information in number of daily downloads and revenue thanks to very accurate statistical models developed by our data science team, strong of an ex-Googler and an ex-CERN researcher.

 All this data is presented on a web interface (our version of a crystal ball), which makes tapping into this knowledge embarrassingly easy.
 Crystal is an incredible competitive advantage for Bending Spoons: it informs our strategic decisions, helps benchmark our performance against the competition, and so much more.
 Crystal is the quintessential example of the crucial role data plays within Bending Spoons.